tpadjen/civ-vii-resource-allocation/README.md

 ## Known Issues
 * Unassigning Resources
-    * Camels are currently removed separately from other resources in a second pass because the engine refuses to remove them if there are still other resources filling the spots that were added to the city by the camel.
+    * Camels are currently removed separately from other resources in a second pass during a mass unassignment because the engine refuses to remove them if there are still other resources filling the spots that were added to the city by the camel.
     * Unassigning a ton of resources may cause a short lag.